sagefy/sagefy/docs/pages/data_structure.md

     - Can be reordered.
     - Subobjectives are allowed.
     - Displayed to the learner at the beginning of the component, can be reviewed at any time.
+    - Translated into the learner's language, does not change contents however.
 - **Information**
     - Formatting:
         - Text